-from Red Hill, Mornington Peninsula
+Red Hill South, Mornington Peninsula

-“I’m passionate about eating natural foods.
-I started early in life when I cooked for mum as she worked in the evenings.
-My father is a vegan so I learned about raw foods.
-My family and neighbours grew vegetables, and I helped them prepare delicious home-cooked meals”.
+“I started early at the age of 11 from cooking for mum because she worked in the evenings.
+My father is a vegetarian so I learned to eat raw foods and lots of vegetables.
+My family and neighbours grew some and I helped them prepare and eat home-cooked meals that were delicious.

 Overcoming a health issue

-Ross experienced health issues in his early 30’s and developed a case of psoriasis, a skin condition of red, scaly spots mostly on his legs.
+Ross experienced health issues in his early 30’s and developed a case of psoriasis, a skin condition of red, scaly spots mostly on his lower legs.
 The spots spread on his hands, arms and head during the flare-ups.
 After years of medical advice and several medications that were unsuccessful, Ross was advised that the ‘disease’ is incurable.

 Ross researched the causes of skin conditions and discovered the core issue.
 Next, he researched natural remedies that can assist the issue.
 He discovered apple cider vinegar in its raw form helped balance the acidity of the body.
 The spots disappeared in a few months and Ross was delighted to wear shorts again.
-He was so excited that he could fix and manage the issue based on his research.
+He was really excited that he could fix and manage the issue himself based on his research.
 His skin has improved since, and so has his mental health.

 The experience helped Ross understand how people’s feelings can be affected by physical health issues which can have an impact on their mental health.